 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.
 Symptoms may include diarrhea; stomach cramps.Proper storage of bisacodyl suppositories:

 Store bisacodyl suppositories at room temperature, between 59 and 86 degrees F (15 and 30 degrees C).
 Store in a tightly closed container away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep bisacodyl suppositories out of the reach of children and away from pets.

 - If you have any questions about bisacodyl suppositories, please talk with your doctor, pharmacist, or other health care provider.

-- Bisacodyl suppositories is to be used only by the patient for whom it is prescribed.
+- Bisacodyl suppositories are to be used only by the patient for whom it is prescribed.
 Do not share it with other people.